 Spread differs from OAS only to the tune of options cost.

 Example of Option Adjusted Spreads (OAS)

-Using Monte Carlo simulation model, 10 volatility paths are derived, and each path has a weight of 10%.
+Using a Monte Carlo simulation model, ten volatility paths are derived, and each path has a weight of 10%.
 The cash flows on each path are discounted by short-term interest rates plus a spread on that path.
 The present value of each path is mentioned below:

 If the market price of the security is $79.2, what is the option-adjusted spread?

-If the market price of the security is $75, calculate option-adjusted spread?
+If the market price of the security is $75, calculate the option-adjusted spread?

 The theoretical value of the security is the weighted average of the present value of all the paths.
 Since each path carries the same weight hence taking the simple average would provide the same results.

 |Path||70 bps||75 bps||80 bps||85 bps|